johnwcowan/pdp8x/arch.md

    the instruction in the most significant bits of a memory location will never be executed.)
    The assembler mnemonic is JMP.

+ * If FOP is 0x01, then set FAC to FAC + F[FY].
+   The assembler mnemonic is FADD.

+ * If FOP is 0x02, then set FAC to FAC - F[FY].
+   The assembler mnemonic is FSUB.

+ * If FOP is 0x03, then set FAC to FAC / F[FY].
+   The assembler mnemonic is FDIV.

+ * If FOP is 0x04, then set FAC to FAC * F[FY].
+   The assembler mnemonic is FMUL.

+ * If FOP is 0x05, then set F[FY] to FAC + F[FY].
+   The assembler mnemonic is FADDM.

+ * If FOP is 0x07, then set F[Y] to FAC * F[FY].
+   The assembler mnemonic is FMULM.

 ## I/O instructions

-If OP is 0x6, then set D to the 0x0FF0 bits of IR and set DOP to the 0x000F bits of IR.
+If OP is 0x6, then set D to the 0x0FF0 bits of IW and set DOP to the 0x000F bits of IW.
 The effect of executing such an instruction depends on the values of D and DOP, and is documented [elsewhere](devs.md).